The Real Cost of Skipping a Podcast Strategy (And What to Do Instead)

 If your podcast isn’t driving leads, sales, or visibility, it’s time to pause and ask yourself:

-Because showing up consistently is great…But if you’re not connecting your content to your business goals, you’re putting in effort without creating real momentum.
+Because showing up consistently is great, but if you’re not connecting your content to your business goals, you’re putting in effort without creating real momentum.

 Why podcasting without a strategy keeps you stuck